paladenite/Data_Science_3402_Kaggle-Project/README.md

 # Breast Cancer Kaggle Project

-This repository is for an attempt on
+This repository is for an attempt on the WiDs Datathon 2024 Challenge #1.

 ## Overview